wikimedia/cumin/README.rst

 building and executing the query.
 Each backend module need to define a ``query_class`` module variable that is a pointer to the backend class for dynamic instantiation and a ``GRAMMAR_PREFIX`` constant string that is the identifier to be used in the main query syntax to identify the backend.
 The ``GRAMMAR_PREFIX`` ``A`` is reserved by the main grammar for aliases.
+Some backends are optional, in the sense that their dependencies are not installed automatically, they are available as an ``extras_require`` when installing from ``pip`` or as ``Recommended`` in the debian package.

 PuppetDB
 ^^^^^^^^